 \section{New features and their usage}

-We now focus on the new features in \pkg{FRK} v2, an overview of which is presented in Table \ref{tab:new_arguments_in_functions}.
-The primary new feature in \pkg{FRK} v2 is the package's ability to cater for non-Gaussian data models: A full list of available data models and link functions is shown in Table \ref{table:response_and_links}.
-In Sections \ref{sec:03-01:Poisson} and \ref{sec:03-03:negative-binomial}, we illustrate the use of \pkg{FRK} v2 with non-Gaussian spatial point-referenced and area-referenced data, respectively.
-Finally, in Section \ref{sec:3:increased_resolution}, we show the potential improvement in predictive performance of \pkg{FRK} v2 over \pkg{FRK} v1 when the data are Gaussian, owing to an increase in the maximum number of basis functions allowed in \pkg{FRK} v2.
-All results presented in the remainder of this paper can be generated using the reproducible code at \url{https://github.com/msainsburydale/FRKv2_src}.
+We now focus on the new features in \pkg{FRK}~v2, an overview of which is presented in Table~\ref{tab:new_arguments_in_functions}.
+In Section \ref{sec:03-01:Poisson}, we illustrate the use of \pkg{FRK}~v2 with non-Gaussian spatial data.
+In Section \ref{sec:3.2:modelselection}, we demonstrate how the important tasks of model selection and model validation can be performed with \pkg{FRK}~v2.
+In Section~\ref{sec:3:increased_resolution}, we show the potential improvement in predictive performance of \pkg{FRK}~v2 over \pkg{FRK}~v1 when the data are Gaussian, owing to an increase in the maximum number of basis functions allowed in \pkg{FRK}~v2.
+All results presented in the remainder of this paper can be generated using the reproducible code at \mbox{\url{https://github.com/msainsburydale/FRKv2_src}}.